2017-usfca-biol-395/KatelynKukar-final-project/Final_Report.md

 Figure 1 represents the abundance of bacteria found within the healthy or BRD affected calves post-mortem for both tissue types sampled.
 From this figure we can see a similar amount of bacteria was present in both types.

 Richness is the quantification of different types of species living within a similar niche environment.
 Looking at the richness within affected and healthy bovine tissue samples will determine if a singular type of bacteria is present or many.
-If many different bacterial types make up the microbiome many different bacterias will be utilizing the nutritional resources provided by the calve's tissues.
+If many different bacterial types make up the microbiome many different bacteria will be utilizing the nutritional resources provided by the calf's tissues.

 **Figure 2**: